This homemade Smoked Beef Chuck Roast Bánh Mi will leave you wanting more. Perfect for any grill or smoker you may own, this dish is sure to be a hit.

 Cilantro sprigs for garnish on the sandwich

-- Season chuck roast with your favorite rub and grate or hang on the PBC with a few chunks of your favorite wood.
+Season chuck roast with your favorite rub and lay it on your grill grate or hang on the Pit Barrel® with a wood chunks of your choice.

-- Let it cook until the internal temperature hits 205 and pull and let sit in an empty cooler for at least a half-hour.
+Let it cook until the internal temperature hits 205º, take it out, and let sit in an empty cooler for at least a half-hour.

-- Mix into mayo the Sriracha, garlic, and lime juice.
+Mix Sriracha, garlic, and lime juice into the mayo, amounts can be adjusted according to taste.
 Season with salt and pepper.
-Amounts can be adjusted according to taste.
 You can add a touch of minced ginger or a pinch of horseradish if you like.

-- To assemble the Bánh Mi, spread a good layer of Sriracha aioli on bottom portion of the baguette.
+To assemble the Bánh Mi, spread a good layer of Sriracha aioli on bottom portion of the baguette.
 Place a thin layer of sliced cucumber on top of the aioli.
-Layer shredded chuck roast on the sandwich.
+Layer pulled beef on the sandwich.
 Place handfuls of pickled veggies evenly over the meat.
 Garnish top with sliced jalapeños and sprigs of cilantro.